How can you tell if you still might be in a caterpillar stage of growth? Some questions to think about –

 “How wonderful it is that nobody need wait a single moment before starting to improve the world” – Anne Frank

 Change happens whether you want it to or not.
 What water has to teach us is the ability to adapt, to improvise, and to overcome.
 It teaches you to shift your shape and transform.
 You have your “stone”, the divine purpose that you are here to achieve.
 The method of how you are doing so, is within you.
 The ability to change, shift your shape, to transform, is what brings you to success.
 You must be that change that you wish to see in the world.
 If you think that world hunger is wrong, what are you doing to feed someone?
 Whatever you have strong beliefs around, what are you individually doing to make that change in your own space in this world?

 “The essence of the independent mind lies not in what it thinks, but in how it thinks”– Christopher Hitchens

 Be like water and adapt, improvise, overcome, shift your shape (consciousness), transform.

-At some point in our journey we come to a crossroads.
-We have to pick a path (without any ability to know), which will or will not lead us to our destination.
-We have to ask ourselves that unanswerable question, Do I go forwards, backwards, left, right, diagonal?
+At some point in your journey you will come to a crossroads.
+You will have to pick a path (without any ability to know), if it will or will not lead you to your destination.
+You have to ask yourself that unanswerable question, Do I go forwards, backwards, left, right, diagonal?
 Steve Jobs asked this question to John Sculley when he was vice president at PepsiCo, before Apple was a household name.
 “Do you want to spend the rest of your life selling sugared water or do you want a chance to change the world?”

 That something is divine guidance, trust in it and don’t stop.